christiangoran/crypto-tracker-frontend/TESTING.md

 3. **Bug: Responsive Layout Issues**

 - Description: The application had some responsive design issues, where certain components were not displaying correctly on smaller screens.
-  -Solution: I utilized CSS media queries and Bootstrap's responsive design classes to adjust the layout and styling of components based on the screen size.
+  - Solution: I utilized CSS media queries and Bootstrap's responsive design classes to adjust the layout and styling of components based on the screen size.
 This ensured a consistent and user-friendly experience across various devices.

 4. **Bug: SCSS Compilation Issues**